Jean Hoeufft: Early life and career

 Hoeufft repeatedly advanced funds to the King, and took part in major financial deals.
 In 1634 Hoeufft participated in peace talks between the Dutch and Spain, in which Jules Mazarin and Frederick Henry, Prince of Orange were also involved.
 Hoeufft played a key part in diplomatic negotiations, despite having no official authority to do so.
 His appointment as Commissioner of the States General of the Netherlands was formalized in 1637.

 In 1639 his house in Rouen was sacked as part of the religious wars; it is likely he moved to La Rochelle or Paris.
 In 1643 he obtained the fief Fontaine-le-Comte, a former lake near Sacy-le-Grand.

-Hoeufft became treasurer and Secretary to Louis XIV of France, holding those roles until his death in 1651.
+Hoeufft became treasurer and Secretary to Louis XIV, holding those roles until his death in 1651.

 Arms dealer and financier

 At the time of the Thirty Years' War, arms dealing was a highly lucrative business in Europe.
 Hoeufft, described by a contemporary as “‘a man capable of speaking and acting’ as well as ‘[having] money to distribute to people should there be need,’” was well-suited to the job.
 Hoeufft dealt with Axel Oxenstierna, Johan Adler Salvius, Hugo Grotius, Abraham de Wicquefort and Adriaen Pauw on the French support for the Swedish army; the money had to be allocated to the Amsterdam Wisselbank.